gini/gini-capture-sdk-android/screenapiexample/README.md

 Is not used, because when configuring and creating a `GiniCapture` instance we use the default networking plugin which takes care of communicating with the Gini API.

-Gini API SDK
+Gini Pay API lib
 ============

-The Gini API SDK is not used directly.
+The Gini Pay API lib is not used directly.
 The default networking plugin, which was used when configuring and creating a `GiniCapture` instance, takes care of communicating with the Gini API.

 Customization